IsoNet-cryoET/IsoNet/tutorial/Example2.md

 ## Generate Mask

-To exclude the areas that devoid of sample, we apply a binary sampling mask to each tomogram.
+To exclude the areas that are devoid of sample, we apply a binary sampling mask to each tomogram.
 This step is optional but will improve the efficiency of the network training.

-By running following command, 3D mask volumes for each tomogram will be generated and stored in the **hiv_mask** folder.
+By running the following command, 3D mask volumes for each tomogram will be generated and stored in the **hiv_mask** folder.
 Default parameters will give you a good enough mask.